-As noted above, the District allocated the work of the mass appraisal among several areas within and without the District.
-The division of tasks by property type typically involves all staff.
-All field appraisal staff, as well as, the appraisal supervisor, conducts all physical inspections of both real and business personal property.
-These properties generally break down into four primary categories: Residential, Commercial, Business Personal and Agricultural Valuations.
+As noted above, the district allocated the work of the mass appraisal among several areas within and without the district.
+The division of tasks by property type typically involves all field appraisal staff from Eagle Appraisal and Consulting which conducts all physical inspections of both real and commercial property.
+Business personal property as well as Agricultural valuations are handled by the district appraiser..
 Capitol Appraisal Group, Inc. conducts all activities related to utility, mineral and industrial accounts.
 That firm is also charged with the creation and maintenance of USPAP documentation for those areas.

-Field Operations
+Field Operations Scope of Work